iacopo-papalini/rubyMIX/README.md

 The runtime will assemble the specified program, initialize accordingly the virtual machine and run the program, sending the output to stdout.

+### Handling I/O

+By default, the only I/O device working is the line printer, that is mapped over STDIO.

+If you want to bind another device use the `bind` command:

+* `bind id [file]` with `id` an integer between 0 and 20 and file a file name, or either STDIN or STDOUT